TheWhiteWord/Bella/doc/MULTIMODAL_INTEGRATION.md

-# Multimodal LLM and CSM TTS Integration
+# CSM Voice Integration

 ## Overview
-This document outlines the integration architecture between a multimodal ONNX-based LLM and the CSM TTS system, focusing on audio sentiment analysis and emotional speech generation.
+This document outlines the voice processing architecture focusing on CSM's TTS system and audio sentiment analysis capabilities.
 For implementation details of the TTS component, see [Technical Plan](TECHNICAL_PLAN.md).

 ## Architecture Components